amitjohney/sylvatest/charts/telco-cloud-init/README.md

 of TelcoCloud, relying on kustomize overlays carrying the different layers that inject Helm overrides into a FluxCD HelmRelease.

-This is how this chart is used [in the context of this git repository](../../kustomize-components/telco-cloud-init/).
+This is how this chart is used [in the context of this Git repository](../../kustomize-components/telco-cloud-init/).

 ## Component definitions examples

 To define a new component, an entry can be added under `components` in values (either in `values.yaml` in the chart, or in the values of the chart overriden for a given deployment flavor or for a given deployment).

-### Component using a kustomization defined in capi-boostrap repo
+### Component using a Kustomization defined in capi-boostrap repo

 ```yaml
 components: